AlexBoss111/Hybrid-Battery-dispatch-cost-optimization-with-degradation/README.md

 # Hybrid-Battery-dispatch-cost-optimization-with-degradation
-This model provides two optimization functions, one for energy cost minimization of energy supply to a load and emissions based on two corresponding incentives.
-The model includes the degradation of the batteries.
-It provides the user with 7 different technologies
+This model provides two optimization functions, one for energy cost minimization of energy supply to a load and a second one to minimize the CO2eq emissions based on two corresponding incentives (energy price and kWh emissions in €/kWh and gCO2eq/kWh respectively).
+The model includes the degradation of the batteries and increasing their lifetime if the dispatch is followed.
+It provides the user with 7 different technologies to be simulated.